Mount Zinkovich: Location

-Mount Zinkovich is on a ridge that extends from Pyramid Mountain to the south, through Mount Coley, Mount Frost, Mount Zinkovich and further north past Mount Wharton and Turk Peak.
+Mount Zinkovich is on a ridge that extends from Pyramid Mountain to the south, through Mount Coley, Mount Frost, Mount Zinkovich, and further north past Mount Wharton and Turk Peak.

 The Silk Glacier is fed from this ridge just south of Mount Zinkovich and flows east to join Nursery Glacier.

 The Jorda Glacier is fed from the ridge between Pyramid Mountain and Mount Coley, and also flows east to join Nursery Glacier.

 To the west is the Byrd Névé, from which rise the Wallabies Nunataks and the All-Blacks Nunataks.

 The Sailing Directions for Antarctica describes the ridge as follows:

-Mount Wharton, about 8,850 feet high, lies westward of Cape Parr, and is the highest of a series of four peaks rising like teeth of a saw.
-On the southern side of Mount Wharton the coastal range appears broken for about 5 miles, then rises in Pyramid Mountain, a remarkable sharp apex, approximately 9,000 feet high, with uniform sides which rest on a base of irregular country several thousand feet below the summit.
+Mount Wharton, about 8,850 feet high, lies westward of Cape Parr and is the highest of a series of four peaks, rising like teeth of a saw.
+On the southern side of Mount Wharton, the coastal range appears broken for about 5 miles, then rises to Pyramid Mountain, a remarkably sharp apex approximately 9,000 feet high, with uniform sides which rest on a base of irregular country several thousand feet below the summit.